<img src="https://secure.leadforensics.com/85165.png" alt="" style="display:none;">

 2. Borealis

-Borealis is an enterprise SRM platform from Quebec, Canada, with genuine analytical depth in stakeholder mapping, sentiment and grievance handling.
+Borealis is an enterprise SRM platform developed in Magog, Quebec and, since October 2025, owned by Irth Solutions of Columbus, Ohio, with genuine analytical depth in stakeholder mapping, sentiment and grievance handling.
 It has a strong reputation in North American oil, gas and mining, where land access and grievance modules matter most.

 3. Citizen Space (Delib)